charmplusplus/charm/doc/charm++/manual.rst

 of physical hardware in Charm++.
 A processing element (PE) is a unit of mapping and scheduling, which takes the form of an OS thread in SMP mode and an OS process in non-SMP mode.
-A logical node (often shortened to “node”) refers to an OS process: a set of one or more PEs that share memory (i.e. an address space).
-A physical node refers to an individual hardware machine (or, more precisely, an operating system instance on which Charm++ processes execute, or, in networking terminology, a host).
+A logical node (often shortened to *node*) refers to an OS process: a set of one or more PEs that share memory (i.e. an address space).
+A physical node refers to an individual hardware machine (or, more precisely, an operating system instance on which Charm++ processes execute, or, in networking terminology, a *host*).

 Communication between PEs on the same logical node is faster than communication between different logical nodes because OS threads share